How To Import Dairy Products Into Canada

 - Some dairy products are subject to quota.

-- Cheese imports require a Safe Foods For Canadians License (if registering after Jan 15, 2019) or a cheese import license (if issued prior to January 14th, 2019) by the CFIA.
+- Cheese imports require a Safe Food For Canadians License (if registering after Jan 15, 2019) or a cheese import license (if issued prior to January 14th, 2019) by the CFIA.

 - The originating country dairy production process must not pose health concerns to Canada.
 Some dairy products from certain countries require Zoosanitary certification.